skmonjur/Seerah/index.md

                <p>
                <ul>
 <li>All three Abrahamic religions initiate from this Prophet of Allah, Judaism, Christianity and Islam</li>
-<li>From Prophet Yaqoob (As) comes Bani Israel and all their Prophets, including Prophet Isa / Jesus, Prophet Musa / Moses peace be upon all off them</li>
+<li>From Prophet Abraham's son Prophet Yaqoob / Jacob (As) comes Bani Israel (Isralites / Jews) and all their Prophets, including Prophet Yousuf / Joheph, Isa / Jesus, Prophet Musa / Moses peace be upon all off them</li>
-                  <li>Prophet Muhammad (pbuh) comes fromt he lineage of Prophet Ishmael (As)</li>
+                  <li>Prophet Muhammad (pbuh) comes fromt he lineage of Prophet Ishmael (As), other son of Prophet Abraham (As) with Hajar / Hagar</li>